How to Play Music on Facebook Live Without Copyright Issues (Safe Workflow + Proof Pack)

 /What%20not%20to%20do%202.jpg)

 Buy certainty, not a vibe.
-When you pick music with clear rights and stored proof, you gain control over your stream and you remove the guessing game right before you go live.
+When you pick music with clear rights and stored proof, you gain control over your stream, and you remove the guessing game right before you go live.
 That relief shows up on camera because you focus on your audience, not on whether the next chorus triggers a mute.

-Facebook Live vs YouTube Live (so you don’t copy the wrong strategy)
+Facebook Live vs YouTube Live

 YouTube runs Content ID and other copyright tools that scan audio against reference files.
 For live streams, YouTube applies Content ID claims after the stream ends when you archive the video, so the impact often appears on the replay.
 Rights holders can then block viewing, monetize the video, or track it, depending on their settings.